August 9th, 2019

 It could be difficult to make yourself care about a relationship.
 If you do not seem to care about the relationship, consider a few things:

 Relationships are extremely rewarding.
 As humans, we are built for socialization and building relationships.
-Remember that relationships are work, but if you are willing to put in the work, you can have happy, vibrant, healthy, and strong relationships that will be built to stand the test of time!
+Remember that relationships take effort, but if you are willing to put in the work, you can have happy, vibrant, healthy, and strong relationships that will be built to stand the test of time!

 At Clarity Clinic, we have highly trained staff who specialize in therapy and psychiatry services.
 To learn more about how we can support your mental health, call Clarity Clinic at (312) 815-9660 or schedule an appointment today.

 Our ServicesAdult TherapyPsychiatryChild & Adolescent TherapyChild and Adolescent PsychiatryCouples CounselingFamily TherapyGroup TherapyPsychological TestingTranscranial Magnetic Stimulation